denisehung/news-explorer-frontend/README.md

-# 📰News Explorer Front End📰
+# News Explorer Front End

 ## Project Description / Functionality:
 - This part of the project serves as the front-end for News Explorer and is connected to an API handling requests and data storage.